mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 So in the previous example it can be observed that the process being checked is **ovs-vswitchd** and the funciton **security_netlink_send()** is consuming 95% of the CPU that the process is using.
 In this case it turned out to be a bug in openvswitch miscalculating the size of a netlink message.

 Another versatile tool to trace packets being dropped is **dropwatch**.
 This tool will basically report every time the **skb_free()** function is called and from which function.
-An SKB is the representation of a packet in the kernel space, buffer which needs to be released after it is no longer useful (like when is dropped).
+An **SKB** is the data structure that represents a packet in the kernel space, buffer which needs to be released after it is no longer useful when the packet dropped.
+There are many valid reasons why the **SKB** memory should be freed, however when there is an spurious drop it will also show up in the list.

 {% highlight shell %}
 # yum install -y dropwatch dropwatch-debuginfo